alexkay/muspy/api/README.md

 * `releases[/<userid>]`
     * GET: list of release groups, sorted by release date.
-If `<userid>` is not supplied, the request does not have to be authenticated.
-In this case, the call will return release groups starting from today for all artists and the user's release type filters won't apply.
+If `<userid>` is not supplied, the call will return release groups starting from today for all artists and the user's release type filters won't apply.
+No auth.
         * limit: max 100
         * offset
-        * artist: optional artist mbid, if set filter by this artist.
+        * mbid: optional artist mbid, if set filter by this artist.

 * `user[/<userid>]`
     * GET: return user info and settings, `<userid>` is optional, auth is not.